Yandy Díaz Player Props: Rays vs. Yankees

-Yandy Diaz -- 2-for-4 with a double, a home run and an RBI in his most recent game -- will be in action for the Tampa Bay Rays against the New York Yankees, with Jhony Brito on the hill, on May 5 at 6:40 PM ET.
+Yandy Diaz -- with a slugging percentage of .697 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays against the New York Yankees, with Domingo German on the mound, on May 6 at 4:10 PM ET.

-In his previous game, he racked up two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Pirates.
+In his last game, he hit a home run while going 1-for-4 against the Yankees.

 Yandy Díaz Game Info & Props vs. the Yankees